Touch not mine anointed

 He suffered no man to do them wrong: Yea, he reproved kings for their sakes; Saying, Touch not mine anointed, And do my prophets no harm (Psalm 105:14–15, KJV)

-Thank the Lord for speaking such a decree over your life and for protecting you from people who want to hurt or harm you!
+Thank the Lord for speaking such a decree over your life and protecting you from people who want to hurt or harm you!

 Free Mini E-book: From Spiritual Dryness to Flourishing